-How to get the most out of your images
+How to get the most out of your wedding photos and film

-Although I am a documentary photographer who likes to capture your wedding day as it unfolds, I know that a lot of people still like to have group and family photographs.
-I try and make these as fun and relaxed as possible and I’ve written this post to try and help you get the best out of them.
+Although we like to candidly capture your wedding day as it unfolds, we know that a lot of people still like to have group and family photographs, along with a few other planned shots.
+We try and make these as fun and relaxed as possible and I’ve written this post to try and help you get the best out of them.

-On average if you allow 2-5 minutes for gathering people for each group photograph you can see how it could easily get very time consuming.
-A list of 10 group shots could easily take the best part of an hour so if you do want that many then make sure you allow adequate time between the ceremony and dinner.
+On average you need to allow 2-5 minutes for each group photograph as it can take a while to gather people, longer if it’s raining!
+You can see how it could easily get very time consuming.
+A list of over 10 group shots could easily take the best part of an hour so if you do want that many then make sure you allow adequate time between the ceremony and dinner.

-Here are a few of my top tips to helping this part of the day run smoothly:
+Here are a few of our top tips to helping this part of the day run smoothly:

 - Allow more time than you think you’ll need, this part of the day always takes longer than people expect!

-- Nominate one of the bridal party or a family member to be the ‘people gatherer’.
+- Nominate one of the wedding party or a family member to be the ‘people gatherer’.
 Ideally this person will know most of the guests and have a loud voice!